-The Nevada Opioid Surveillance report, published by the Office of Public Health Informatics and Epidemiology, contains a great deal of information about opioid-related poisonings, hospitalizations, emergency room visits and deaths.
+The Nevada Opioid Surveillance report, published by the DHHS Office of Analytics, contains a great deal of information about opioid-related poisonings, hospitalizations, emergency room visits and deaths.

 - Establish definitions for “overdose” and “patient discharge”

 - Establish information required for mandatory reporting by certain health care professionals of overdose or suspected overdose incidents.

 - Establish required time frame and submission methods for the reports of overdose or suspected overdose incident.

 - Establish requirements for certain medical facilities to establish policies related to reporting overdose or suspected overdose incidents.

 - Establish requirement for the State Chief Medical Officer to establish procedures to track and report statewide information related to overdose or suspected overdose incidents.